binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

 categories: [ metrics, cassandra ]
 ---

-I recently looked at a DataDog graph of Cassandra client write latencies and realized I had no idea what the words on it actually meant.
+I recently looked at a Datadog graph of Cassandra client write latencies and realized I had no idea what the words on it actually meant.
 I spent quite some time walking through the Cassandra code to figure it out.
 Here are the bullet points from that exploration.